awsdocs/amazon-connect-admin-guide/doc_source/how-to-create-campaigns.md

 There are two ways you can create an outbound campaign:
 + Use Amazon Connect console and Amazon Pinpoint\.
 This topic provides instructions\.
 + Use the Amazon Connect Outbound Campaigns API\.
 For more information, see [Amazon Connect Outbound Campaigns API Reference](https://docs.aws.amazon.com/connect-outbound/latest/APIReference/Welcome.html)\.
+**Note**
-Note that you can't update the name of the outbound queue using the API\.
+You can't update the name of the outbound queue by using the API\.
+When you create a campaign by using the API: For users to be able to view or edit a campaign at a later date by using the Amazon Connect user interface, you must add the instance ID as a tag\.

 ## How to create an outbound campaign<a name="create-campaigns"></a>